ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-In several components of the CT Gossip ecosystem, the recommendation is made that data from multiple sources be ingested, mixed, provided to a third party, stored for an indeterminite period of time, and eventually deleted.
+In several components of the CT Gossip ecosystem, the recommendation is made that data from multiple sources be ingested, mixed, provided to a third party, stored for an indeterminate period of time, and eventually deleted.
 The instances of these recommendations in this draft are:

 - When a client receives SCTs during SCT Feedback, it should store the SCTs and Certificates for some amount of time, provide some of them back to the server at some point, and eventually remove them from its store
 - When a client receives STHs during STH Pollination, it should store them for some amount of time, mix them with other STHs, release some of them them to various servers at some point, resolve some of them to new STHs, and eventually remove them from its store
-- When a server receieves SCTs during SCT Feedback, it should store them for some period of time, provide them to auditors some number of times, and may eventually remove them
+- When a server receives SCTs during SCT Feedback, it should store them for some period of time, provide them to auditors some number of times, and may eventually remove them
 - When a server receives STHs during STH Pollination, it should store them for some period of time, mix them with other STHs, provide some of them to connecting clients, may resolve them to new STHs via Proof Fetching, and eventually remove them from its store
 - When a Trusted Auditor receives SCTs or historical STHs from clients, it should store them for some period of time, mix them with SCTs received from other clients, and act upon them at some period of time